syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/template.md

 The Timeline control allows you to customize the appearance for each item by using the [template](../api/timeline#template) to modify the dot items, templated contents, progress bar styling and more.

-The `template` context receives the following information:
+The `Template` context receives the following information:

 | Type | Purpose |
 | --- | --- |